Hannes Messemer: World War II

-Messemer served on the Eastern Front of World War II and was eventually captured by Soviet soldiers and was held as a POW in Russia.
+Messemer served on the Eastern Front of World War II and was eventually captured by Soviet soldiers and was held as a POW in Soviet Russia.
 He managed to escape and made it back to Germany on foot, walking hundreds of miles to the German border.
-He was wounded by Russian fire but was not recaptured by the Soviets.
-He surrendered to British forces and then spent two years in a POW facility in London known as the London Cage.
+He was wounded by Soviet gunfire, but was not recaptured by the Soviets.
+He surrendered to British forces and then, spent two years in a POW facility in London, known as the "London Cage".

 Acting career

 After the war, Messemer tried his hand at several jobs, before falling into acting in 1946.
-With only his natural talent and no training, he successfully secured roles with several major theatre companies in Tübingen, Hamburg, Munich and Berlin in the following ten years.
+With only his natural talent and no training, he successfully secured roles with several major theatre companies in: Tübingen, Hamburg, Munich and Berlin in the following ten years.

 His big break in films came with a role in Rose Bernd in 1956.
 He was then cast in the major role of Colonel Rossdorf in the production of The Devil Strikes at Night the following year - a role which saw him awarded a Best Actor accolade.
-A series of successful roles followed, including The Doctor of Stalingrad, Der Transport (Destination Death), Die Brücke des Schicksals and the comedy Babette Goes to War with Brigitte Bardot.
+A series of successful roles followed, including: The Doctor of Stalingrad, Der Transport (Destination Death), Die Brücke des Schicksals and the comedy Babette Goes to War with Brigitte Bardot.
 He achieved critical international acclaim for his role as Colonel Muller in the Roberto Rossellini production of General della Rovere (1959), with the film winning the Golden Lion at Venice that year.

 Messemer is probably best known for his role as Oberst von Luger, the Kommandant in The Great Escape (1963).

 He continued to star in TV and theatre productions, becoming a familiar face to German television audiences for over 20 years.
-Some of his roles included major TV productions such as Union der festen Hand and Die Dämonen, as well as two years as Commissioner Deeds in the TV drama series Sergeant Berry.
+Some of his roles included major TV productions, such as Union der festen Hand and Die Dämonen, as well as two years as Commissioner Deeds in the TV drama series Sergeant Berry.
 He also lent his distinctive voice to radio and recorded works, including the writings of Mao, and a reading of the four books of the Gospels.

 Personal life

-He was married four times, and had two daughters.
+He was married four times and had two daughters.

 Illness and death

 A lifelong heavy smoker and drinker, Messemer suffered throat cancer during the 1980s, and surgery left his voice at only a whisper.
-Forced to retire from acting, he appeared on German television for the last time in 1989, in a production with Agnes Fink.
-He died of a heart attack in Aachen on the 2nd of November, 1991, at 67 years old.
+Forced to retire from acting, he appeared on West German television for the last time in 1989, in a production with Agnes Fink.
+He died of a heart attack in Aachen on 2 November 1991, aged 67.